Enable text based alternatives for graph display and drawing entry

 PriceQuantity Supplied

-Suppose that the price of shoes increases from $28 to $32.
+Suppose that the price of bags increases from $12 to $18.

 Using the mid-point approach, calculate price elasticity of supply.